Page Contents

 If you have more time available, I recommend booking a tour of Saint John, which is the best way to discover the city, and I’m sure you’ll love it here.

 I’m planning to talk more about this in my next article but let me just say your mind will be blown whether you are into geology or not.
 The short version is the falls are created from huge Bay of Fundy tides; when the tide is out the river flows over the rapids, when the tide is in the river is forced upstream over the rapids.
 Then twice a day there is a 20-minute calm period when it’s safe for boats to pass.
-Honestly this is a must visit if you’re in New Brunswick!
+Honestly this is a must visit on a New Brunswick trip!

 Eat: There are plenty of lunch choices at the Saint John City Market and a number of curry houses, and the food we had at Saint John Ale House was great.